 The railroads have a vested interest in helping you ship intermodal.
 If you need additional help, they have damage prevention specialists dedicated to helping shippers design loading plans and diagrams for intermodal shipping.

-Compared to full truckload accessorials, intermodal shipping has a few different one, and they are generally more common.
+Compared to full truckload accessorials, intermodal shipping has a few different ones, and they are generally more common.

-But there’s nothing to be afraid of — most intermodal loads do not incur any accessorials, and proper planning and best-practices by your team makes them even less common.
+But there’s nothing to be afraid of — most intermodal loads do not incur any accessorials, and proper planning and best-practices by your team can make them even less common.

 When accessorials occur, it’s important to keep in mind the total cost-savings that intermodal brings to your supply chain.